cognitivetech/psych-101/README.md

 ## Systemic Factors

 1. **Education:**
-   - *Cognitive Development:* Education is a fundamental factor in cognitive development.
+   - Education is a fundamental factor in cognitive development.
 Access to quality education provides individuals with the knowledge and skills needed for critical thinking, problem-solving, and decision-making.
-   - *Socialization:* Schools serve as environments for socialization, where individuals learn social skills, cooperation, and develop relationships.
+   - Schools serve as environments for socialization, where individuals learn social skills, cooperation, and develop relationships.
-   - *Mitigating Factors:*
    - Disparities in educational opportunities can lead to inequalities in cognitive development and socialization.
-     - The quality of education, including resources and teacher quality, can impact its effectiveness.
 2. **Healthcare:**
-   - *Physical Well-being:* Access to healthcare services is vital for maintaining physical health, which, in turn, influences behavior.
+   - Access to healthcare services is vital for maintaining physical health, which, in turn, influences behavior.
-   - *Mental Health:* Adequate healthcare, including mental health services, contributes to emotional well-being and behavioral regulation.
+   - Adequate healthcare, including mental health services, contributes to emotional well-being and behavioral regulation.
-   - *Mitigating Factors:*
    - Disparities in access to healthcare can result in unequal health outcomes and impact behavior.
-     - Lack of preventive care may lead to health issues that affect behavior.
 3. **Affordable Housing:**
-   - *Stability:* Living in stable and secure housing positively affects mental health and overall well-being.
+   - Living in stable and secure housing positively affects mental health and overall well-being.
-   - *Community Engagement:* The neighborhood and community associated with affordable housing can influence social behavior and interactions.
+   - The neighborhood and community associated with affordable housing can influence social behavior and interactions.
-   - *Mitigating Factors:*
    - Lack of affordable housing may lead to stress, instability, and negatively impact behavior.
    - High-crime or impoverished neighborhoods can pose challenges to positive behavior.
 4. **Proper Nutrition:**
-   - *Cognitive Function:* Adequate nutrition supports cognitive development and functioning.
+   - Adequate nutrition supports cognitive development and functioning.
-   - *Emotional Well-being:* Proper nutrition contributes to mood regulation and emotional well-being.
+   - Proper nutrition contributes to mood regulation and emotional well-being.
-   - *Mitigating Factors:*
    - Lack of access to nutritious food can lead to physical and mental health issues, impacting behavior.
    - Poor nutrition, whether due to lack of access or poor food choices, can hinder overall development.

 ## Personality